Usability Evaluation

 How will AI affect UX research?

 It’s important to know AI tools can bring in human biases when people use AI-powered results in decision-making.
-Read this article to learn more about how designers can adapt to new technologies like this, read this article.
+Designers must use critical thinking when dealing with any type of AI-generated content.
+Read ‘How Can Designers Adapt to New Technologies?’ to learn more.

-AI will impact all areas of UX design.
-Let’s hear what Don Norman, author and co-founder of the Nielsen Norman Group, thinks about Artificial Intelligence.
+AI will eventually impact all areas of UX design.
+Let’s hear what Don Norman, author and co-founder of the Nielsen Norman Group, thinks about AI.

 Show Hide video transcript